Yastrid Is Your No.1 Cog Threads Manufacturer

 What Do Cog Threads Do?

-As you age, your skin’s connective tissues start becoming thinner and undergo a type of ‘breakdown’ – lower production of collagen.
+As you age, your skin’s connective tissues start becoming thinner and undergo a type of ‘breakdown’ – lower collagen production.
 The face thus loses its elasticity, and you can see wrinkles start appearing.
-To combat this issue, COG Thread is specially designed – having a barbed texture – to anchor more firmly within your aging skin, stimulate collagen production, and give a better lifting effect.
+To combat this issue, COG Threads are specially designed – having a barbed texture – to anchor more firmly within your aging skin, stimulate collagen production, and give a better lifting effect.

 Cog threads have barbs (a sharp point with a bit of curve near the end of an arrow) that hook onto the skin to give support and lift the sagging tissue.